 A good uniform or personal dress code can improve your bank account.

-How can a good dress code make you profitable with Doordash, Uber Eats, Instacart, Grubhub and others?
+How your own dress code can make you more money with Doordash, Uber Eats, etc.

-Here are a few ways I've found that my dress code makes a difference for me, and how I think it can help you.
+Here are a few ways I've found that my dress code is a good option for me, and how I think it can help you make extra money.

-Your uniform can get you priority treatment with the restaurants
+1. Your uniform often gets you priority treatment with the restaurants

 A ton of restaurant owners and managers are hesitant about using on demand food delivery service.
 I've talked to several who manage local restaurants.
 They hate that they cannot control the customer experience.